BradMcKn/labsdemo/README.md

 # labsdemo
-this repo is for demos
+this repo is for demos and lessons I hope they help everyone who needs them.